PinataFarms/FEARTracker/README.md

 Make sure to enable developer mode on your iOS device and trust your current apple developer.
 Also, you will need to select a development team under the signing & capabilities pane of the project editor (navigation described here [here](https://developer.apple.com/documentation/xcode/adding-capabilities-to-your-app))

-Note: demo app does not contain bounding box smoothing postprocessing steps of the tracker so its output is slightly different from Python.
+**N.B.** The demo app does not contain bounding box smoothing postprocessing steps of the tracker so its output is slightly different from Python.

 ## Training
 ### Data preparation